-Are you a new or seasoned writer challenged by a difficult or troublesome manuscript?
+Are you a new or seasoned writer challenged by a troublesome manuscript?

 Every year EVENT receives hundreds of online submissions through Submittable.
-Many are good, but since we can’t publish them all and are always pressed for time, we decline the vast majority without any feedback at all.
+Many are good, but since we can’t publish them all and are always pressed for time, we decline the vast majority without any feedback.

 How Will EVENT’s Reading Service Help Me?